What is an apprenticeship?

 It depends on how quickly your employer can teach you, how fast you learn and how committed you are.
 The average time is 3 to 4 years.

-- Start your on-the-job training
+- Start on-the-job training

-- Pass your unit standards
+- Study to pass your unit standards